-The Hobe Sound National Wildlife Refuge was established in 1969, when residents of Jupiter Island donated 229 acres to the United States Fish and Wildlife Service.
+The Hobe Sound National Wildlife Refuge was established in 1969 when residents of Jupiter Island donated 229 acres to the United States Fish and Wildlife Service.
 Additional donations and acquisitions have brought the total to nearly over 1,000 acres today.
-The Fish and Wildlife Service manages the land to provide habitat and protection for a variety of wildlife and plant native to this coastal area.
+The Fish and Wildlife Service manages the land to provide habitat and protection for a variety of wildlife and plants native to this coastal area.

 At the headquarters of the Refuge, you will find the office of the Hobe Sound Nature Center, Inc., a private, non-profit organization.
 This environmental learning facility was established in 1973 by Mr. Jackson Burke and Mrs. Elizabeth Kirby for the Jupiter Island Garden Club, Inc with a mission to educate people of all ages about Florida's fragile environment.The Center enjoys a cooperative agreement with the U.S. Fish and Wildlife Service which allows it to conduct education and awareness programs on site, while the Service provides and maintains the facility.
 The Hobe Sound Community Chest, Jupiter Island Garden Club, Loblolly Community Foundation are among our major funding sources.